Welcome to Honors

 The Honors Program is open to all students who have met high academic standards and who wish to participate in an educational plan that provides a unified introduction to the nature and growth of human knowledge.
 Honors courses contribute breadth to students' majors in both humanities and sciences; they show connections and interrelationships between disciplines, and they satisfy all SBCC General Education, Mathematics and American Institutions Requirements for the Associate in Arts or Science Degree.

 Honors courses foster scholarship and individual, creative thought.
 The Honors Program provides the opportunity to develop the skills of critical thinking, expository and argumentative writing, and effective oral communication.
 Challenging outside research, stimulating field trips and sophisticated literature prepare students to contribute to the development of the ideas and themes of the Honors courses.
-For the last six years, Honors has hosted a campus wide conference on important topics such as revolution and the environment.
+For the last fourteen years, Honors has hosted a campus wide conference on important topics such as revolution and the environment.
 Honors students help select the papers and run the conference.
 They contribute creative ideas to the conference's opening ceremony, and they then help select papers for publication in our online Honors website.

 Combined with the excellence of SBCC's academic majors, the Honors curriculum provides the strongest preparation for transfer to public and private universities and colleges, and all Honors Program courses are designed to meet General Education, IGETC and college requirements.